akashkumar124/Blog-application/README.md

-# Blog-application
-blog management application

-# Blog Application using Spring Framework and MySQL
+## Blog Application using Spring Framework and MySQL

 This is a simple blog application built using the Spring Framework and MySQL database.
 It allows users to create, read, update, and delete blog posts.